Bluegrass Brewing Company

 Bluegrass Brewing Company is a brewery and a chain of brewpubs based in Louisville, Kentucky, USA.

 History (production)

 Bluegrass Brewing Company was founded as a brewpub in Louisville, Kentucky in 1993 by chief brewer David Pierce and a small group of beer investors.
 In the late 1990s, Pipkin Brewing Company began contract brewing and bottling Bluegrass Brewing Company beers.
-In 2001, the Bluegrass Brewing Company purchased the Pipkin Brewing Company, at which time was located at 636 East Main Street, Louisville.
-In 2001, the brewpub and brewery split into two separate companies with a mutual name.
-The Main Street brewery packaged and distributed regionally and the brewpub produced beer for the pub and a non-brewing satellite location at 660 4th Street in Louisville.
-The Main Street location rebranded in 2015 to Goodwood Brewing as it was a separate company.
-The only current active location is 300 West Main Street.
+In 2001, the Bluegrass Brewing Company acquired the Pipkin Brewing Company, which was then located at 636 East Main Street in Louisville.
+At that time, the brewpub and brewery separated into two distinct companies sharing a common name.
+The Main Street brewery focused on packaging and distributing their beers regionally, while the brewpub produced beer for its own establishment and a satellite location at 660 4th Street in Louisville.
+In 2015, the Main Street brewery rebranded itself as Goodwood Brewing, operating as a separate entity.
+Currently, the only active location of Bluegrass Brewing Company is situated at 300 West Main Street.